ashbrook-io/ashbrook-io.github.io/_posts/2021-12-14-helper-script-for-devicon-dev.md

 ---
 layout: post
 published: true
-title: Helper script for devicons.dev
+title: Helper script for devicon.dev
 subtitle: >-
   because copy/paste is too painful!
 date: '2021-12-14'
 ---

-I got tired of copying/pasting while adding [devicons](https://devicon.dev/) to my GitHub profile page recently, so I created this little helper script so I could just click on the icons and it would generate some markup for me.
+I got tired of copying/pasting while adding icons from [devicon.dev](https://devicon.dev/) to my GitHub profile page recently, so I created this little helper script so I could just click on the icons and it would generate some markup for me.

 {% gist 64a1333684c40b4d885fb6d353913266 %}